agorago/wego/log/README.md

 on additional fields above).
 Here is a full list of applicable logger configurations:

 There are some more configurations such as the ones below:
-* bplus.development_mode - true/false puts zap in development mode
+* wego.development_mode - true/false puts zap in development mode
-* bplus.log_level - info/debug/error/warn the level used for logging.
+* wego.log_level - info/debug/error/warn the level used for logging.
-* bplus.disable_stacktrace - true/false
+* wego.disable_stacktrace - true/false
-* bplus.disable_caller - true/false
+* wego.disable_caller - true/false